 All human beings have important developmental needs that motivate them and help them to grow.
 These start with feeling safe and secure, having enough to eat and drink and being able to make positive connections with others and go on to help us make sense of the world and our place within it.
 For healthy development each of these needs must be addressed before the next one can be fulfilled, but the system is also dynamic and sometimes we have to revisit areas of need when we go through tough times.
+Very young children build on each need as they develop and grow , whereas adults integrate them to achieve states of wellbeing.
 Natural environments promote healthy learning and growth, whereas unnatural environments inhibit it.

 14. Image: Foundations of Wellbeing, Wendy Ellyatt, 2017